Vidur-CUBoulder/NetSys-F17/Programming_Assignments/File_Server/README.md

 ```

-The above are snippets from the serder and reciver functions.
-* The 2 cases that are handled for reliablity are:
+The 2 cases that are handled for reliablity are:
 1. Sender packet is dropped and never reaches the receiver.
 2. ACK from the receiver is lost and never reaches the sender.